Henry Wolff, Sitting on the edge, 2022. Collingwood Yards, Naarm/Melbourne.

-Centre for Projection Art is thrilled to be a part of Precinct Night as part of The Melbourne Art Fair to showcase the artworks of past, present and incoming resident artists - Tina Stefanou, Henry Wolff, Jody Haines, Peachey & Mosig and Autumn Tansey at Collingwood Yards!
-These works will be visible from the courtyard at Collingwood Yards.
-Stop by to see the works from 8.30 PM onwards on Saturday the 19th of February.
-Head over to the Melbourne Art Fair website here for more information on activations throughout the precinct.
+Centre for Projection Art presented a series of projection-based artworks for Precinct Night as part of The Melbourne Art Fair to showcase the artworks of past, present and incoming resident artists - Tina Stefanou, Henry Wolff, Jody Haines, Peachey & Mosig and Autumn Tansey at Collingwood Yards!
+These works were visible from the courtyard at Collingwood Yards from 8:30 PM to MIDNIGHT.

 35 Johnston Street, Collingwood